 8. Sip A Beer At A Brewery

 In 2011 Cape May Brewing Company was born and started a craft beer revolution in South Jersey.
 Making their home at the Cape May Airport, the brewing company crafts flavorful ales and lagers.
 The small brewing business has grown and now has a taproom, a brewery tour, and a retail outfit.
 The Beer Garden and limited indoor seating are open daily, and the Brewtanical Garden is open on Fridays through the weekends.
-Seating is on a first-come, first-serve basis and is limited.
+Seating is on a first-come, first-served basis and is limited.

 Pro Tip: This is an excellent stop for craft beer.
 If you prefer not to taste the beer on the premises, you can order packaged goods from the curbside pick-up website.